jafermarq/FlowerMonthly/README.md

 Currently, this repo provides:

-* A `configs/strategy_kd.yaml` config (based on 7 June 2023 FLowerSummit talk) showing how to do a simple form of federated Knowledge-distillation.
+* A `conf/strategy/strategy_kd.yaml` config (based on 7 June 2023 FLowerSummit talk) showing how to do a simple form of federated Knowledge-distillation.
-* A `configs/custom_strategy.yaml` config (based on 7 June 2023 FLowerSummit talk) showcasing how to design a custom Flower strategy with ease.
+* A `conf/strategy/custom_strategy.yaml` config (based on 7 June 2023 FLowerSummit talk) showcasing how to design a custom Flower strategy with ease.
-* A `configs/resnet18.yaml` config that changes the model being federated as well as the compute/memory resources allocated to each virtual client.
+* A `conf/base_kd.yaml` a top-level config that you can run to see a simple federated KD setting in action.
+* A `conf/base_v2.yaml` a top-levelconfig that makes the setup in `base.yaml` a bit more interesting: using ResNet18, clients using GPU and a custom strategy.
-* A `configs/base.yaml` config with all the elements needed to define a complete FL setup.
+* A `conf/base.yaml` a top-level config with all the elements needed to define a complete FL setup.
 It uses a very lightweight model so all systems should be capable of running it (no GPU required).
-* Integration with `AwesomeYaml`, so you can customise how your experiment runs directly from the command line.
+* Integration with `Hydra`, so you can customise how your experiment runs directly from the command line.

 ## Setup